AP Exclusive: More migrant women say they didn’t OK surgery

 In 2013, state and federal investigators sued Amin, the hospital authority of Irwin County and a group of other doctors over allegations they falsely billed Medicare and Medicaid.

-The lawsuit alleged that nurses at Irwin County Hospital were trained to follow a doctor’s “standing orders” — described as “scripted procedures based on the nurse’s diagnosis.”
-That meant nurses often decided treatment plans, but they were billed to Medicaid and Medicare as if they doctor did, the lawsuit said.

-Investigators linked a standing order to Amin, alleging he required “certain tests always be run on pregnant patients, without any medical evaluation and regardless of her condition.”

 The lawsuit was settled in 2015 with no known sanctions against Amin.
-The hospital paid a $520,000 settlement, saying no doctor paid any of it and had been “released from any and all liability.”
+The hospital paid a $520,000 settlement, saying no doctor paid any of it and that the doctors had been “released from any and all liability.”

-The Georgia Medical Board lists Amin as a doctor in good standing with no public disciplinary action.
-Board executive director LaSharn Hughes said records of investigations were confidential under state law.

-State prosecutors didn't refer Amin to the medical board after the billing lawsuit because it didn't involve specific allegations of patient harm, said Katie Byrd, a spokeswoman for Georgia Attorney General Chris Carr.

 Associated Press journalist Kate Brumback in Atlanta contributed to this report.